Your first lead gen campaign

 Need to set up your agent first?

-Follow the getting started guide to install your agent and connect your AI provider.
-Using OpenClaw?
-See the self-hosted setup.
+Follow the getting started guide to set up your BeReach account and connect your AI provider.

 Before you can reach out to anyone, you need a list of the right people.
-A lead gen campaign finds and qualifies prospects automatically.
+A lead gen campaign finds and qualifies prospects so you get a steady flow of warm leads.
 This guide takes you from zero to your first qualified leads.

 Step 1 - Teach your agent who you are